 Since 2000, Oregon has experienced a significant increase in drug abuse, substance dependence, and drug-related hospitalizations and deaths.
 The state has also seen a sharp rise in drug-related illegal activity and non-medical use of prescription medications.
 In 2012, OR ranked the highest in the U.S. for non-medical use of prescription painkillers with hydrocodone and oxycodone accounting for the highest rate of overdose deaths.1

-Due to the high rates of illicit and prescription drug misuse, public health officials, healthcare providers, and law enforcement are working throughout the state to combat the problem.
+Due to the high rates of illicit and prescription drug misuse, public health officials, healthcare providers and law enforcement are working throughout the state to combat the problem.

 Though the price of addiction treatment varies, many rehab centers in Oregon accept health insurance.
 If you have health insurance, your provider can tell you what services are covered and whether there’s an in-network facility that would be right for you.